bigpandaio/ansible-workshop/workshop/5_Loops-Oh-My.md

       - nginx
       - cowsay
   tasks:
-    - name: install ALL THE PACKAGES
+    - name: install ALL THE PACKAGEz on Ubuntu/Debian
       apt:  name={{ item }} state=present
       sudo: yes
       when: ansible_os_family == "Debian"
       with_items: packages_to_install

-    - name: install nginx
+    - name: Install ALL THE PACKAGEz on RedHat/CentOS
       yum:  name={{ item }} state=present
       sudo: yes
       when: ansible_os_family == "RedHat"